osmbe/cyclofix-website/content/docs/using-data-map.md

 ### Share this map

-Share this map by copying the link below and sending it to friends and family: https://pietervdvn.github.io/MapComplete/cyclofix.html?z=16&lat=50.8465573&lon=4.351697
+Share this map by copying the link below and sending it to friends and family.
+When you move the map around, the URL is changed a little bit to reflect where exactly you are looking.
+So move to the location you want to share, and copy the URL again to share that location. https://pietervdvn.github.io/MapComplete/cyclofix.html?z=16&lat=50.8465573&lon=4.351697

 ### Add to your home screen